Mark Doty: Career

 Doty's first collection of poems, Turtle, Swan, was published by David R. Godine in 1987; a second collection, Bethlehem in Broad Daylight, appeared from the same publisher in 1991.
 Booklist described his verse as "quiet, intimate" and praised its original style in turning powerful young urban experience into "an example of how we live, how we suffer and transcend suffering".

 Doty's "Tiara" was printed in 1990 in an anthology called Poets for Life: Seventy-Six Poets Respond to AIDS.
 This poem critiques the way society perceived and treated homosexual AIDS sufferers.
 The 1980s marked the beginning of the AIDS epidemic in the United States.
 The Reagan administration's delayed action to fight AIDS resulted in thousands of deaths, especially among young gay men.
-Some believe the initial reluctance to mobilize was due to homophobia—society was, at the time, uncomfortable with gay sexuality.
+Much of the initial reluctance to mobilize was due to homophobia—society was, at the time, uncomfortable with gay sexuality.
 This poem criticizes the idea that gay men "invite[d] their own oppression as a consequence of pleasure."
 The poem's phrase "he asked for it" represents this common, unsympathetic opinion about gay men with AIDS.
 Imagery like "perfect stasis" and "body's paradise" is used by Doty to paint a future beyond brutality and discrimination for AIDS sufferers.
 According to Landau, Doty's poems were "humane and comforting narratives" that offered hope to people living with HIV and stood in contrast to the hostile climate of the United States.